 There are ruins of former habitation in the center of the island along the main trail.
 Scattered about the island are depressions filled with seepage from the sea, although one has quite a bit of depth and is teeming with fish.
-The trails are not marked, but the island is small, so wander far and wide.
-You will find some priceless peace and quiet here.

-If you are a food enthusiast, eating at Ocean One Restaurant is a must.
 Its original and friendly environment is set in a marine decor which reflects the beach and splendid turquoise lagoon of the island.
 The restaurant caters to the finest palates through its refined cuisine.

-Located close to the market place, The Café serves simple yet refined cuisine for breakfast, lunch or tea.
+Located close to the marketplace, The Café serves simple yet refined cuisine for breakfast, lunch or tea.
 With its selection of traditional pastries and light meals complemented by a local touch, The Café welcomes you in its convivial cocoon.